What are CFDs?

 Advantages of trading CFDs

-CFDs are becoming increasingly popular with retail traders because of its advantages over trading stocks.
+CFDs are becoming increasingly popular with retail traders because of their advantages over trading stocks.

-Margin and Leverage – This is what makes CFDs most attractive to traders, the ability to trade large positions by placing a small deposit, making it affordable.
-However, it is important to note that there is high risk when trading on margin as losses can exceed deposits.
+This is what makes CFDs most attractive to traders, the ability to trade large positions by placing a small deposit, making it affordable.
+However, it is important to note that there is a high risk when trading on margin as losses can exceed deposits.

 What are the risks when trading CFDs?